chrisliebaer/salvage/README.md

 ### Tide configuration

 A tide is a schedule that specifies a set of volumes to be backed up at the same time.
-By hooking volumes into a tide, they will be backed up according to the Tide's schedule.
+By hooking volumes into a tide, they will be backed up according to the tide's schedule.
-Each Tide can also specify a grouping strategy that determines how much downtime is expected for the backup.
+Each tide can also specify a grouping strategy that determines how much downtime is expected for the backup.

-The following labels are used to configure a Tide, and they need to be present on the Salvage container:
+The following labels are used to configure a tide, and they need to be present on the Salvage container:

 * `salvage.tides.<name>.cron`: Cron expression specifying when the tide should be executed.
 * `salvage.tides.<name>.grouping`: The grouping strategy to use for this tide.
 Possible values are: